Sam-Max/rcmltb/README.md

         - `UPSTREAM_REPO`: if your repo is private add your github repo link with format: `https://username:{githubtoken}@github.com/{username}/{reponame}`, so you can update your app from private repository on each restart.
 Get token from [Github settings](https://github.com/settings/tokens)
         - `UPSTREAM_BRANCH`: Upstream branch for update.
         - `TG_SPLIT_SIZE`: Telegram upload limit in bytes (max `2097151000` which is ~2GB), to automatically slice the file bigger that this size into small parts to upload to Telegram.
+        - `EDIT_SLEEP_SECS`: Seconds for update the progress message regulary.
+Default to 10.

 3. **Deploying on VPS Using Docker**